ProjectEvergreen/greenwood/www/pages/docs/build.md

 By default, [this is the babel.config.js](https://github.com/ProjectEvergreen/greenwood/blob/master/packages/cli/src/config/babel.config.js) being used.

+> Note: [.browserslistrc](#browserslist) is used by babel and it also needs to be overwritten if you override your **babel.config.js**.
+You can override it in that same directory or you may also configure babel.config.js to use default `.browserslistrc` path via [configPath option](https://babeljs.io/docs/en/babel-preset-env#configpath) to path: `./node_modules/@greenwood/cli/src/config/.browserslistrc`.
+[Ejecting configuration](#eject-configuration) is one way in which you can easily override both with no extra configuraiton.

 ### Browserslist

-By default, the **.browserslistrc** file is found in the same directory as the `babel.config.js`.
-If you want to override it, include a **.browserslistrc** file within your project's root directory.
-You are also required to include your own `babel.config.js` file if you're providing a custom **.browserslistrc**, also within your project's root directory.
+By default, the **.browserslistrc** file is found in the same directory as the `babel.config.js` and `postcss.config.js`.
+If you want to override either file, include a **.browserslistrc** file within your project's root directory.
+You are also required to include your own `babel.config.js` and `postcss.config.js` file if you're providing a custom **.browserslistrc** within your project's root directory.
 You can specify an alternative path to the browserslist using the `configPath` setting of your `babel-preset-env` options within your `babel.config.js` file.

-> Note: If you add a custom .browserslistrc file, you also need to include a custom babel.config.js

 By default, [here is the .browserslistrc](https://github.com/ProjectEvergreen/greenwood/blob/master/packages/cli/src/config/.browserslistrc) being used.